wmfwarren/Tricks-NSS-C14/keyboardShortcuts.md

 * gco = git checkout
 * gst = git status
 * gcam = git commit -a -m (git commit amended files with message)
-* st (file name) = open up the file name with SublimeText
+* st (file name) = open up the file name with SublimeText (with Z Shell Sublime plugin)
-* stt = open up the current directory in SublimeText
+* stt = open up the current directory in SublimeText (with Z Shell Sublime plugin)
 * - = 'CD -' which is go your last directory you were in
 * ...=../.. move up two directories
 * ....=../../.. move up three directories